luciansmith/SharingDiseaseModels/README.md

 ----------------
 Development started after discussion on 22-Sep-2015.
-Uploaded to Github on 8-March-2016 - no version number assigned
+Uploaded to Github on 8-March-2016 - no version number assigned Modifed on 16-March-2016 after paper review by Richard Smith? by Lucian and Jacob to get nicer plots

 DEVELOPER CONTACT INFO: